0MADCAT0/resume-matcher/README.md

 The app is deployed on Streamlit Cloud.

-The app is developed by CodeCat Team.
+The app is developed by MadCatAI Team.

 Team Memebers: